ibpdas/valueline/README.md

 - Tools
 - Skills

----

 ### Level 3.
-Influence outcomes
+Outcomes

-Public value indicators influenced by Levels 1 and 2:
+Indicators influenced by Levels 1 and 2:

 - Financial savings
-- User satisfaction
 - Efficiency gains
 - Time savings
+- User satisfaction
 - Public good impact

 ---

 ## 3. Leading, signal and lagging indicators

-Each metric is classified so expectations are realistic:
+To keep expectations realistic:

-- **Leading**: Early signs that enablers are working (mainly Level 1)
-- **Signal**: System response and behaviour change (mainly Level 2)
+- Leading indicators show early progress in foundations
+- Signal indicators reflect system behaviour and maturity
-- **Lagging**: Measurable public value and benefits (mainly Level 3)
+- Lagging indicators measure outcomes and benefits

-This helps avoid unrealistic pressure to show outcomes before foundations are in place.

 ---

 ## 4. Executive decision box

-The dashboard includes an **Executive decision box** to the right of Page 1.

-This provides a dedicated space for leaders to see:
+A dedicated panel on Page 1 highlights:

 - Top three asks
-- Key trade offs
+- Trade offs
 - Dependencies
-- Confidence levels in the evidence
+- Evidence confidence
 - Forward look priorities

-This translates data strategy into **concrete executive decisions and ownership**, instead of a generic performance report.
+This turns the dashboard into a decision tool.

 ---

 ## 5. Measurement methods

-The Methodology page suggests practical measurement cycles, for example:
+The Methodology page outlines practical evidence cycles:

-- Monthly performance reports
+- Monthly dashboards
-- Quarterly senior leadership updates
+- Quarterly leadership updates
-- Annual maturity review
+- Annual maturity reviews
-- Annual staff survey
+- Staff surveys
-- Event and training participation
+- Standards and policy adoption
-- Policy and Standards adoption rates
+- API and platform analytics
 - Dataset and model reuse
-- Open data and API analytics
-- Verified cost and time savings using benefit trackers
+- Benefit tracking
-- Benefit Cost Ratio (BCR) and Net Present Value (NPV) analysis
+- BCR and NPV analysis
-- Randomised controlled trials and counterfactuals

-These give a balanced picture of both **capability building** and **value creation**.
+- Counterfactual or experimental methods

 ---

-## 6. Why this three level model works
+## 6. Why the model works

-Behind the dashboard is a simple systems principle: **foundations shape maturity, and maturity shapes outcomes**.

-This approach works because:

-- foundations and outcomes move at different speeds
-- system behaviour lags behind system investment
+The model follows simple system principles:

+- Foundations move faster than maturity
+- Maturity develops faster than outcomes
-- maturity cannot exceed the strength of foundations
+- Outcomes lag the most
-- outcomes cannot exceed the maturity level
+- Maturity cannot exceed foundational strength
-- public value emerges from alignment, not random effort
+- Public value emerges from alignment
-- the system is iterative, not linear
-- feedback from outcomes reshapes future foundations
+- Feedback loops refine future foundations

-These principles explain the structure of the dashboard and why it uses leading, signal and lagging indicators.

 ---

 ## 7. How this model is used

-This framework helps public sector teams:
+Teams use this model to:

-- Explain data strategy impact using a simple causal chain
+- Explain data strategy impact
-- Engage senior leaders using a consistent, repeatable dashboard
+- Provide a consistent narrative for senior leaders
-- Identify where to invest effort next in Level 1 or Level 2
+- Prioritise effort across Levels 1 and 2
-- Compare directorates or ALBs within federated departments
+- Compare directorates or ALBs

-It is particularly useful for:
+- Integrate strategy, finance, policy and governance

+Used by:

 - CDO and data leadership teams
 - Portfolio, PMO and governance forums
-- Strategy, finance and policy partners
+- Strategy and policy partners
-- Internal performance and benefits leads
+- Finance, benefits and performance leads

 ---

-## 8. What this repository provides
+## 8. Repository contents

-- Conceptual **HTML dashboard** (Page 1: Dashboard, Page 2: Methodology)
+- HTML dashboard (Dashboard and Methodology pages)
-- **Excel input template** for metrics and narrative
+- Excel input template
-- **PowerPoint generator** script for board packs
+- PowerPoint generator script
-- Light **architecture documentation**
+- Light architecture notes
-- Example **synthetic datasets**
+- Synthetic datasets
-- Optional **Streamlit app** for interactive exploration
+- Optional Streamlit app

 ---

 ## 9. Status

-- ✅ HTML conceptual dashboard
+- Completed: HTML dashboard
-- 🟡 Excel template (MVP)
-- 🟡 PowerPoint generator script (MVP)
+- In progress: Excel template and PowerPoint generator
-- ⬜ Streamlit app (future)
+- Planned: Streamlit app

 ---

 ## 10. Limitations

-- All data and examples are **synthetic**
+- All data is synthetic
-- The dashboard is a **learning and facilitation tool**, not an official scorecard
+- The dashboard is a facilitation tool, not a formal scorecard
-- It is not a benchmark, standard or assurance framework
+- It is not an official benchmark or standard
-- Real decisions should still draw on your own evidence, governance and professional judgement
+- Decisions require local evidence and professional judgement

-Please adapt this with care and make sure any real figures are checked and agreed locally.

 ---

-## 11. Contributing and reuse
+## 11. Tailoring the dashboard for different contexts

-You are welcome to:

-- Fork this and build your own version
-- Open issues or pull requests with improvements
+This model is adaptable.
+Different audiences and organisations need different versions.

+### For senior executives
+- Keep the view high level
+- Emphasise the Executive Decision Box
+- Use leading and lagging indicators
+- Highlight risks, asks and trade offs

+### For data leaders and PMO teams
+- Expand Level 1 and Level 2 indicators
-- Share alternative layouts or additional metrics to help other public sector teams
+- Link metrics to roadmap milestones

-If you reuse it, you do not need to credit the source, but a short note back is always appreciated.
+- Include standards, platform adoption and reuse signals

+### For federated directorates or ALBs
+- Segment maturity by business area
+- Show variation and adoption gaps
+- Support local priorities

+### For practitioners and communities
+- Provide drill downs
+- Add training, platform and local metrics
+- Treat indicators as learning signals

 ---

+### Tailoring by organisation type

+- Central departments: focus on shared platforms and cross cutting shifts
+- Federated groups or NDPBs: prioritise alignment and dependencies

+---

+### Interpretation considerations

+- Attribution is approximate
+- Evidence quality varies
+- Maturity scores are directional
+- Outcomes lag by years
+- Measurement capability increases over time
+- Some indicators will require adaptation

+---

+## 12. Contributing and reuse

+You may fork, adapt or extend this model.
+Attribution is optional but appreciated.

+---

-## 12. Creator
+## 13. Creator

-The ValueLine model is created by **Bandhu P. Das**, public sector data leader, qualified accountant, Imperial AI policy fellow 2025 and former DAMA UK committee member (2023 to 2024).
+Created by Bandhu P. Das, public sector data leader, qualified accountant and Imperial AI Policy Fellow 2025.

-**DAMA UK Talk – “Unlocking the Value of Data: Lessons from Public Sector Data Business Cases”**
+Former DAMA UK Committee Member (2023 to 2024).

+DAMA UK Talk:
 https://www.brighttalk.com/webcast/12405/602410